lkilcher/dolfyn/doc-src/rotations.rst

   manufacturer.
 This coordinate system is ortho-normal, but is not necessarily fixed.
 That is, if the instrument is rotating, then this coordinate system changes relative to the earth.
-When the data object is in INST coordinates, the first dimension of the vectors
+When the data object is in 'inst' coordinates, the first dimension of the vectors
   are: [X, Y, Z, ...].

-- **Earth**: When the data object is in EARTH coordinates, the first dimension of vectors are: [East, North, Up, ...].
+- **Earth**: When the data object is in 'earth' coordinates, the first dimension of vectors are: [East, North, Up, ...].
 This coordinate system is also sometimes denoted as "ENU".
 If the declination is set the earth coordinate system is "True-East, True-North, Up"